DavidKeszei/MetacriticAPI/README.md

 ### Query reviews

 #### Method Description
 This method query all critic and user reviews information.
-(Now just critic reviews queried, user reviews is developing)

 #### Parameters
 * __Name__: The game name (required)